A Little Life: Critical reception

 To NPR contributor John Powers, A Little Life is "shot through with pain", but "far from being all dark"; in fact, it is "an unforgettable novel about the enduring grace of friendship", he concluded.
 Similarly, in Bustle, Ilana Masad wrote that Yanagihara explored "just what the title implies", which is, "the little bits of the little lives, so big when looked at close up, of four characters who live together in college and keep alive their friendship for decades after", and dubbed the novel "a remarkable feat, far from little in size, but worth every single page".
-In addition to being critically praised, the book is popular: as of December 2022, it had more than 400,000 ratings on Goodreads, with an average of 4.34 out of 5.

-A notable negative opinion, however, appeared in The New York Review of Books.
+A notable negative opinion appeared in The New York Review of Books.
 Daniel Mendelsohn sharply critiqued A Little Life for its technical execution, its depictions of violence, which he found ethically and aesthetically gratuitous, and its position with respect to the representation of queer life or issues by a presumed-heterosexual author.
-Mendelsohn's review prompted a response from Gerald Howard, the book's editor, taking issue not with Mendelsohn's dislike of the novel but "his implication that my author has somehow, to use his word, 'duped' readers into feeling the emotions of pity and terror and sadness and compassion", and his implication that the book only appeals to "college students and recent graduates who have been coddled by a permissive and endlessly solicitous university culture into 'see[ing] themselves not as agents in life but as potential victims'".
+Mendelsohn's review prompted a response from Gerald Howard, the book's editor, taking issue not with Mendelsohn's dislike of the novel but "his implication that my author has somehow, to use his word, 'duped' readers into feeling the emotions of pity and terror and sadness and compassion".

-Plus, Christian Lorentzen, writing in the London Review of Books, referred to the characters as "stereotypical middle-class strivers plucked out of 1950s cinema".
-He asked, in regard to JB, who becomes a crystal meth addict, "what real person trapped in this novel wouldn't become a drug addict?".
-The New York Times reviewer Janet Maslin also wrote negatively of the novel, saying Yanagihara introduces "great shock value into her story to override its predictability.
-One major development here is gasp-inducingly unexpected, the stuff of life but also of melodrama.
-It may not lift the bleak mood, but it explains a lot about this voyeuristic book's popular success".
-And in a 2022 review of A Little Life's theatrical adaptation (of which more below), Naveen Kumar of The New York Times stated that the novel's reputation "has since become more divisive, with critics who consider its torment of Jude to be manipulative and excessive".
+Christian Lorentzen, writing in the London Review of Books, referred to the characters as "stereotypical middle-class strivers plucked out of 1950s cinema".
+The New York Times book reviewer Janet Maslin also wrote critically of the novel, saying Yanagihara introduces "great shock value into her story to override its predictability".
+Andrea Long Chu of New York criticized "the masochism [of the book] and its authorial intent", articulating: "Reading A Little Life, one can get the impression that Yanagihara is somewhere high above with a magnifying glass, burning her beautiful boys like ants".
+Chu later received the Pulitzer Prize for Criticism in 2023 for her article.

-Yanagihara appeared on Late Night with Seth Meyers to discuss the book.

-Awards and accolades

-In July 2015, the novel was long-listed for the Man Booker Prize and made the shortlist of six books in September 2015.
-In 2019, A Little Life was ranked 96th on The Guardian's list of the 100 best books of the 21st century.
+Yanagihara appeared on Late Night with Seth Meyers in July 2015 to discuss the book.
+In 2019, the novel was ranked 96th on The Guardian's list of the 100 best books of the 21st century.
+In a 2022 review of A Little Life's theatrical adaptation, Naveen Kumar of The New York Times stated that the novel's reputation "has since become more divisive".

+In 2025, the novel was banned from distribution in Belarus.